 Impact – How does your proposed activity maximise opportunities for employment of Queensland based artists and arts workers?
 What additional value will the local community or local artists and arts workers receive as a result of the planned activities and how are you maximising that value?

 Demand – Provide evidence of a commitment that the planned activity will go ahead such as venue or artist confirmation.
-Demonstrate that your activity is meeting a demand in the application locations including confirmation of practical or financial support from partners.
+Demonstrate that your activity is meeting a demand in the application locations, including confirmation of practical or financial support from partners.
 This could include shared responsibilities for marketing, community engagement or audience development or commitments of space, staff or physical resources (as relevant to your project).

 Engagement – What are the number and type of activities you are applying for and how many people do you expect to attend or participate?
 Give details about how you have arrived at that number (take into consideration any current levels of social distancing restrictions and any data about audience confidence in application locations).
 How is your planned activity supporting Queenslanders reducing the barriers to accessing a diversity of arts experiences.